La Esperanza Frente a Mi

 La Esperanza Frente a Mi is the fourth studio album recorded by American singer Danny Gokey.
 La Esperanza Frente a Mi was re-recorded in Spanish from the Hope in Front of Me (2014) album.
-The album was released July 29, 2016 through BMG Rights Management.
-It was supported by the single "Que Tu Corazón Vuelva a Latir", which was released in promotion of both versions of the album.
+The album was released on July 29, 2016, through BMG Rights Management.
+It was supported by the single "Que Tu Corazón Vuelva a Latir", which was released to promote both versions of the album.

 Content

-La Esperanza Frente a Mi is a track-by-track re-recording of Hope in Front of Me, performed in the Spanish language.
+La Esperanza Frente a Mi is a track-by-track re-recording of Hope in Front of Me, performed in Spanish.
 Gokey describes the collection as songs that "defined his life" and became the "soundtrack to his mission."
-The album additionally contains a tropical remix of "Que Tu Corazón Vuelva a Latir" and a salsa remix of "La Esperanza Frente a Mi".
+The album contains a tropical remix of "Que Tu Corazón Vuelva a Latir" and a salsa remix of "La Esperanza Frente a Mi."

-Gokey was inspired to learn Spanish by his late first wife, Sophia, who was latina.
+Gokey was inspired to learn Spanish by his late first wife, Sophia, who was Latina.
 He struggled with the language in high school.

 Promotion

-On May 6, 2016, Gokey released an extended play containing five language-variant versions of the third single from Hope in Front of Me, titled "Tell Your Heart to Beat Again".
-The collection included the original, a Spanglish version, and a purely Spanish version titled "Que Tu Corazón Vuelva a Latir", in addition to two remixes of the original.
-While not promoted to the Latin American market, the original English version was a success in the Christian market.
+On May 6, 2016, Gokey released an extended play containing five language-variant versions of the third single from Hope in Front of Me, titled "Tell Your Heart to Beat Again."
+The collection included the original, a Spanglish version, and a purely Spanish version titled "Que Tu Corazón Vuelva a Latir," in addition to two remixes of the original.
+While not promoted to the Latin American market, the original English version succeeded in the Christian market.

-Gokey also premiered the salsa remix of the title track, "La Esperanza Frente a Mi", exclusively on Billboard the day before the album's release, on July 28, 2016.
+Gokey also premiered the salsa remix of the title track, "La Esperanza Frente a Mi," exclusively on Billboard the day before the album's release, on July 28, 2016.